Skip to main content

 Museum (opens Sep 2026)

-George Lucas's personal collection of illustration, concept art, and narrative painting — including original Star Wars artwork — opens in a dramatic Exposition Park building; relevant for fans attending later knockout rounds.
+George Lucas's personal collection of illustration, concept art, and narrative painting, including original Star Wars artwork.
+Opens in a dramatic Exposition Park building.
+Relevant for fans staying through the knockout rounds.

 Local Food to Try

-Korean BBQ (Koreatown's density rivals Seoul)Birria tacos (beef short rib, consommé dipping, popularized in LA)Oaxacan cuisine (mole negro, tlayudas)San Gabriel Valley regional Chinese (XLB, Sichuan, Cantonese)California-Mexican fusion (Korean-Mexican tacos, Baja fish tacos)
+Korean BBQ (Koreatown's density rivals Seoul)Birria tacos (beef short rib, consommΓ© dipping, popularized in LA)Oaxacan cuisine (mole negro, tlayudas)San Gabriel Valley regional Chinese (XLB, Sichuan, Cantonese)California-Mexican fusion (Korean-Mexican tacos, Baja fish tacos)

 Getting Around

-Renting a car is nearly essential for exploring the city broadly — without one, rideshare costs stack up fast.
-For match days, take the Metro C or K Line to Inglewood and board a free stadium shuttle; LA Metro will run nonstop World Cup services every 10 minutes from $1.75 per ride, which beats sitting in traffic by an hour or more.
+Renting a car is nearly essential for exploring the city broadly.
+Without one, rideshare costs stack up fast.
+For match days, take the Metro C or K Line to Inglewood and board a free stadium shuttle.
+LA Metro will run World Cup services every 10 minutes from $1.75 per ride, which beats sitting in traffic by an hour or more.

 Quick Tips